Masala Herb

 Commercially available marzipan tends to be finer in texture and can be kept for a longer period of time.

-Each has their advantages, but the homemade marzipan tastes authentic and so much better.
+Each has its advantages, but the homemade marzipan tastes authentic and so much better.

 BEST Marzipan Recipe - Basic Almond Paste